 6.1.
 Institutional Mandate - legal acts and other agreements

-The definitions of short-term statistics variables are laid down in Commission Regulation (EC) No 1503/2006 of 28 September 2006 implementing and amending Council Regulation (EC) No 1165/98 of 19 May 1998 concerning short-term statistics as regards the definition of variables.
+The definitions of short-term statistics variables are laid down in Commission Regulation (EU) No 1503/2006 of 28 September 2006 implementing and amending Council Regulation (EC) No 1165/98 of 19 May 1998 concerning short-term statistics as regards the definition of variables.

-Statistics Lithuania and Eurostat is the only institutions producing the SPPI.
+State Data Agency (Statistics Lithuania) and Eurostat is the only institutions producing the SPPI.

 7.1.
 Confidentiality - policy